ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Output
-A successful sample output from one sucessful run is shown in "Output-Run-1.txt" file in root folder.
+A successful output from one of sucessful runs is shown in "Output-Run-1.txt" file in root folder.

 ## Support